Frequently Asked Questions

 We always award as much aid as possible to try and cover the direct costs.
 However, lower level independent students or students who are ineligible for Pell and SEOG grants may not receive enough aid to cover their direct costs.
-If you have a balance due on your account you may contact the Student Accounts Office to set up a payment plan.
+If you have a balance due on your account you may contact the Student Accounts Office at [email protected] to set up a payment plan.
 Or, for those of you with excellent credit, you may apply for a private loan.
 Please contact the Financial Aid Office if you are planning on applying for a private loan and check www.finaid.org.

 Are there loan forgiveness programs available?